digitalocean/container-blueprints/DOKS-CI-CD/README.md

         kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
         ```

-      - To obtain your DigitalOcean docker registry `read/write` credentials, you can use below command and write results directly in the `config.json` file:
+      - To obtain your DigitalOcean docker registry `read/write` credentials, you can use below command and write results directly in the `config.json` file (make sure to replace the `<>` placheholders accordingly):

         ```shell
-        doctl registry docker-config --read-write tekton-ci > DOKS-CI-CD/assets/manifests/tekton/configs/docker/config.json
+        doctl registry docker-config --read-write <YOUR_DOCKER_REGISTRY_NAME_HERE> > DOKS-CI-CD/assets/manifests/tekton/configs/docker/config.json
         ```

 4. Edit the `configs/github/githubsource.yaml` file and replace the `<>` placeholders accordingly, then save changes.
 For example you can use [VS Code](https://code.visualstudio.com):